algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

         for (int j = 0; j < n; j++)
             d[i][j] = min(d[i][j], d[i][k] + d[k][j]);
 ```

+Vectorizing the distance product and executing it $O(\log n)$ times is faster than than naively executing the Floyd-Warshall algorithm, although not by a lot.

 As an exercise, try to think of ways of speeding up this "for-for-for" computation.
 It will be harder than matrix multiplication because you need to perform updates in this particular order.